-You’ve heard the saying that the Earth is mostly water.
-But what percent of Earth is water?
-Salt water oceans make up 71% of the Earth’s surface, which the other 29% made up of the Earth’s continents and islands.
+You’ve heard the saying that the Earth is mostly water, but exactly what percent of the Earth is water?
+Salt water oceans make up 71% of the Earth’s surface, while the other 29% consists of continents and islands.
 But there are also freshwater lakes and glaciers that cover the Earth’s surface.

 But what percent of the Earth is water?
-Not just the surface of the Earth, but the actual mass of the Earth?
-Scientists calculate that the mass of the oceans on Earth is 1.35 x 1018 metric tonnes, which is 1/4400 the total mass of the Earth.
-In other words, the oceans are 0.02% of the total mass of the Earth.
+Not just the surface of the Earth, but the actual mass of the planet?
+Scientists calculate that the total mass of the oceans on Earth is 1.35 x 1018 metric tonnes, which is 1/4400 the total mass of the Earth.
+In other words, while the oceans cover 71% of the Earth’s surface, they only account for 0.02% of our planet’s total mass.

 We’ve written many articles about the oceans for Universe Today.
 Here’s an article about how many oceans there are, and here’s an article about why the ocean is salty.